 Fig. 5.
 The datasets and the generated segmentation results (top: high quality dataset provided by Petra Hüppi, bottom: Twin-0001A dataset).
 The results show that our method identifies the major brain structures, including the early myelination regions and the non-myelinated white matter regions.
-The classification labels are encoded as gray values, from darkest to brightest: myelinated white matter, nonmyelinated white matter, and csf.
+The classification labels are encoded as gray values, from darkest to brightest: myelinated white matter, non-myelinated white matter, gray matter, and csf.
+The 3D images show the segmented myelinated white matter (solid) and non-myelinated white matter (transparent).

-as there is reduced contrast between white and gray matter in neonates.
-Noise is larger since non-sedates neonates need to be scanned with a high-speed MRI protocol to avoid motion artifacts.
-White matter is also heterogeneous, with hyperintense myelinated white matter compared to unmyelinated white matter.
-The low contrast and visible contours in the data suggest that a boundary based approach would be ideal as opposed to voxel-by-voxel statistical pattern recognition.
+challenges for image analysis.
+Standard automated segmentation methods fail as there is reduced contrast between white and gray matter in neonates.
+Noise is larger since non-sedated neonates need to be scanned with a high-speed MRI protocol to avoid motion artifacts.
+White matter is also heterogeneous, with hyper intense myelinated white matter (in T1 image) compared to non-myelinated white matter.
+The low contrast and visible contours in the data suggest that a boundary-based approach would be ideal as opposed to voxel-by-voxel statistical pattern recognition.
 Tissue segmentation by statistical pattern recognition on voxel intensities by definition lacks the concept of finding boundaries.
 On the other hand, the poor quality of the data and high complexity of convoluted structures presents a challenge for boundary driven segmentation methods.

 We have presented an atlas-based automatic segmentation method for multichannel neonatal MRI data.
 The method uses graph clustering and robust estimation to obtain good initial estimates, which are then used to segment and correct the intensity inhomogeneity inherent in the image.
 The segmentation is then refined through the use of a non-parametric method.
-Visual inspection of the results shows that the major structures are properly segmented, while the separation of myelinated and unmyelinated white matter still lacks spatial coherence in some regions.
-The availability of a neonatal probabilistic brain atlas that captures the variability of the population is a critical issue for the proposed method.
+Visual inspection of the results shows that the major structures are properly segmented, while the separation of myelinated and non-myelinated white matter still lacks spatial coherence in some regions.
+The availability of a real neonatal probabilistic brain atlas that captures the variability of the population is a critical issue for the proposed method.
 The creation of such an atlas requires the segmentation of a set of representative datasets and may require deformable registration for reducing the high shape variability, which make the task highly challenging.